drwithers/drwithers.github.io/index.md

 ## Who Am I

 This is a question that many people seek for themselves.
-The answer is impossible to completely define becuase the answer is always changing.
+The answer is impossible to completely define because the answer is always changing.
 Here is a summary of what I can define.

-### Work Experience
+### :man_technologist: Work Experience

 - Embedded Software Engineer at Space Dynamics Lab (Current)
 - Electrical Engineering Failure Analyst at NSWC Crane